 Through her classes, Naomi meets a number of young men of her own age and, we eventually learn, becomes intimate with them in more conventional — that is to say, genital — ways.
 Joji is very slow to realize that many bees are pollinating the flower he has so carefully grown.
 He blows up, expels her from their playhouse, and realizes he cannot live without his slatternly, promiscuous wife.
 “Bad breeding will out” is his interpretation — very much in the tradition of naturalism and eugenics of the turn of the last century.

 Apparently, Naomi was a model of the “modern girl” moga for many Japanese.
 She was certainly free of domestic responsibilities and indulged by her husband.
-It would be hard to argue that she is any more self-indulgent than Joji is.
-Also, it would be hard to argue that she is any more self-indulgent than Joji is (pampered by his trusting mother).
+It would be hard to argue that she is any more self-indulgent than Joji is (pampered by his trusting mother).
 He is far from being a model of maturity or good sense, either.
 His pleasures may be less vulgar than hers, but such fetishism following upon what could be argued is heterosexual pederasty is not inspiring.
 He is not a monster of perversity, just a somewhat affluent man able to wallow in a masochistic relationship with a shallow, greedy younger woman who looked like Mary Pickford and acted out a flapper version of “free love.